-There are eight methods in all to fix the blue screen of death error on PC.
+There are nine methods in all to fix the blue screen of death error on PC.
 But you should perform data recovery at first for data security.

 |Workable Solutions||Step-by-step Troubleshooting|